 If you’re putting together a home recording studio, then you’ll want to take into consideration how you set up your gear and make sure you do so in a manner that can help to minimize noise.

 The microphones should be placed far away from amps in order to cancel any feedback from electrical equipment.

 You should also make sure you have the right number of outlets and double check that these outlets have the right wattage to handle your equipment.

 Other Aspects To Consider

-As we pointed out, the size of your room and the way it is isolated play an important role in a home studio.
+As I pointed out, the size of your room and the way its isolated play an important role in a home studio.
 Try going for a smaller room to avoid unnecessary echoes (if recording live vocals) and get good sound absorbing foam on your walls and corners.